The Education Banding Tool is now live. See guidance below for more information

 Notes & Actions of Meetings:

-- 16 September 2021 Education Banding Tool Implementation Reference Group - presentation slides
+- 16 September 2021 Education Banding Tool Implementation Reference Group - notes & actions of meeting

 - 18 August 2021 Education Banding Tool Implementation Reference Group - notes and actions of meeting